 What happens when you lose or damage just one tooth?
-Do you have all of your teeth ripped out?
+Is there an option for replacing just that tooth?

 There’s actually an option specifically for this situation and it’s called a flipper tooth.

 What Is A Flipper Tooth?